Khioniya Guseva

 Khioniya Kuzminichna Guseva (c.
 1880/81 - after 1919; her first name has alternatively been spelled as Khionia or Jina or Chionya, and her surname has been alternatively spelled as Gusyeva) was a Russian townswoman (meshchanka) of Syzran (near Simbirsk) who attempted to kill Grigori Rasputin in 1914.

 Biography

 In 1899, she is recorded as having resided in Tsaritsyn, known presently as Volgograd.
 Until 1912, she was a devotee of the monk Iliodor.

 According to the records of the Extraordinary Investigative Commission of the Provisional Government (ru), Khioniya Guseva was a peasant of Syzransky Uyezd of the Simbirsk Governorate.
 The dates of Guseva's birth and death are unknown, but the police report indicates that she was 33 years old when she tried to assassinate Rasputin.

 Her most noticeable feature was her lack of a nose.
 During her testimony, she indicated that she never suffered from syphilis, but rather was "damaged by medicines" since she was 13 years old.

 Assassination attempt on Rasputin

-In 1914 she attempted to assassinate Grigori Rasputin in his home village of Pokrovskoye, Tobolsk Governorate, where she may have arrived on 16 June of that year.
-Some historians have dated the assassination attempt to 29 June 1914 (New Style) or Monday 13 July.
-According to historian Oleg Platonov, the assassination attempt was made on Sunday June 29 (Old Style).